Steam-Headless/docker-steam-headless/README.md

 ### ADDITIONAL SOFTWARE:
 If you wish to install additional applications, you can generate a script inside the `~/init.d` directory ending with ".sh".
 This will be executed on the container startup.

+Also, you can install applications using the WebUI under **Applications > System > Software**.
+There you can install other game launchers like Lutris, Heroic or EmuDeck.

 ### STORAGE PATHS:
 Everything that you wish to save in this container should be stored in the home directory or a docker container mount that you have specified.